Vegan Mashed Potatoes

 How to Store and Reheat Leftovers

-Yes, mashed potatoes can be frozen!
-Keep them in an airtight container or freezer bag for up to 3 months.
+- Freezer: Keep the mashed potatoes in an airtight container or freezer bag for up to 3 months.
 Thaw them in the refrigerator, then warm them up using the instructions above.

 Enjoy friends!
 If you make this vegan mashed potato recipe, please snap a photo and tag #jessicainthekitchen on Instagram!
 We’d also love it if you would leave a comment below, and give the recipe a rating!
 Thanks so much!